 8. Allows the buyer to waive an inspection contingency.

-10. Allows you to show your home at its best.
+10. Show your home at its best.

 A Copy of the inspection report along with receipts for any repairs should be made available to potential buyers.